waku-org/js-rln/README.md

 ### Updating circuit, verification key and zkey
 The RLN specs defines the defaults.
 These values are fixed and should not change.
+Currently, these [resources](https://github.com/vacp2p/zerokit/tree/master/rln/resources/tree_height_20) are being used.
-If they do, this file needs to be updated in `resources.ts` which contains these values encoded in base64 in this format:
+If they change, this file needs to be updated in `resources.ts` which contains these values encoded in base64 in this format:

 ```